-The basis for accounting consolidation is disclosed in 'Summary of significant accounting policies for the financial year ended 31 December 2021' Note B - Consolidation in the financial statements of the Group for the financial year ended 31 December 2021.
+The basis for accounting consolidation is disclosed in Summary of significant accounting policies for the financial year ended 31 December 2022: Note B - Consolidation of the financial statements of the Group for the financial year ended 31 December 2022.
 Further information on the Bank's consolidated entities can be referenced to Note 12 of the Bank's and the Group's financial statements.

 The principal activities of the Bank are in investment banking, stockbroking activities, dealing in options and futures and related financial services.
-The principal activities of the subsidiaries are asset management, management of unit trust funds and private retirement schemes, Islamic fund management, as well as trustee services and nominee services.